cheesegrits/filament-google-maps/README.md

 option.
 The generated code will look similar to the Map option, but with the addition of the familiar Filament methods to define the table columns, filters, actions, etc.

-There is also an additional filter available for the Map Table Widget called

 ```php
     protected function getTableFilters(): array
     {